 Abuse and Neglect

 As you build trust with the students you work with, you may become aware of abuse or neglect in their lives.
 By law, school staff members are required to report any suspected abuse or neglect.
-You can report any such suspicions you have to the teacher, principal, or school social worker.
+You can report any such suspicions you have to the teacher, principal, school social worker or counselor.

 Students have the right to be safe and free from threatening situations on school property, at school activities and in district vehicles.
 Bullying interferes with students’ ability to learn and teachers’ ability to educate students in a safe environment.
 To the extent bullying affects the educational environment of the schools, it is the school district’s intent to prevent bullying from occurring, and to investigate and respond to bullying that has not been prevented.
 You are expected to report to the principal or coordinator any instances of bullying behavior observed while serving in your volunteer capacity.

-District 196 does not discriminate on the basis of race, color, creed, religion, national origin, sex, sexual orientation, marital status, status with regard to public assistance, disability or age in its programs and activities.
+District 196 does not discriminate on the basis of race, color, creed, religion, national origin, sex, sexual orientation, marital status, familial status, status with regard to public assistance, disability membership or activity in a local human rights commission age or genetic status in its programs and activities.
 Volunteers are expected to adhere to all nondiscrimination requirements as well.
 Please remember that our community is diverse.
 It is important that we work with one another positively and consider cultural, physical and value differences.